 Fill technical agronomy knowledge gaps with affordable access to Planfarms Introduction to Agronomy training course.

-Partnering with GGA, Planfarm is offering a 50 per cent discount for staff or committee from GGA Network groups to enrol in Planfarm’s renowned Introduction to Agronomy Course.
+Partnering with GGA, Planfarm is offering a 50 per cent discount for staff or committee from GGA Network groups to enrol in Planfarm’s renowned Introduction to Agronomy Course before June 30.
 The course supports grower groups to fill technical knowledge gaps for their staff and committee working in the broadacre agricultural context.

 Course RRP is $715 per person, and using the Planfarm 50 per cent discount brings the cost down to $357.50.
 There is no cap on the number of staff and committee that can utilise the Planfarm coupon code.